jekyll/jekyll/docs/_tutorials/read-only-json-api.md

 2
 ```

-This one belongs to two categories --- `update` and `tutorial` --- and doesn't include tThis post belongs to two categories --- `update` and `tutorial` --- and doesn't include the custom property.
+This post belongs to two categories --- `update` and `tutorial` --- and doesn't include the custom property.
 Because the
 categories overlap with that of the previous post, it will be possible to test getting a list of posts from a category.

+## Create the Plugin

- only needs to convert the output filename extension
+The majority of work can be done using a custom plugin.
+For now, it only needs to convert the output filename extension
 from default `.html` to `.json`.
-Under `_plugins`, create a new `api_generator.rb` file:
+Edit a file `_plugins/api_generator.rb`:

 ```ruby
 module Jekyll